Sindhis: Sindhi Hindus

 Hinduism along with Buddhism was the predominant religion in Sindh before the Arab Islamic conquest.
 The Chinese Buddhist monk Xuanzang, who visited the region in the years 630–644, said that Buddhism was declining in the region.
-While Buddhism declined and ultimately disappeared after Arab conquest mainly due to conversion of almost all of the Buddhist population of Sindh to Islam, Hinduism managed to survive through the Muslim rule until before the partition of India as a significant minority.
-Derryl Maclean explains what he calls "the persistence of Hinduism" on the basis of "the radical dissimilarity between the socio-economic bases of Hinduism and Buddhism in Sind" : Buddhism in this region was mainly urban and mercantile while Hinduism was rural and non-mercantile, thus the Arabs, themselves urban and mercantile, attracted and converted the Buddhist classes, but for the rural and non-mercantile parts, only interested by the taxes, they promoted a more decentralized authority and appointed Brahmins for the task, who often just continued the roles they had in the previous Hindu rule.
+While Buddhism declined and ultimately disappeared after the Arab conquest, mainly due to conversion of almost all of the Buddhist population of Sindh to Islam, Hinduism managed to survive as a significant minority through Muslim rule until before the partition of India.
+Derryl Maclean explains what he calls "the persistence of Hinduism" on the basis of "the radical dissimilarity between the socio-economic bases of Hinduism and Buddhism in Sind": Buddhism in this region was mainly urban and mercantile while Hinduism was rural and non-mercantile, thus the Arabs, themselves urban and mercantile, attracted and converted the Buddhist classes, but for the rural and non-mercantile parts, only interested by the taxes, they promoted a more decentralized authority and appointed Brahmins for the task, who often just continued the roles they had in the previous Hindu rule.

 According to the 2017 Census of Pakistan, Hindus constituted about 8.7% of the total population of Sindh province, roughly around 4.2 million people.
-This number is believed to have been under-reported, with the Pakistan Hindu Council claiming that there are 6,842,526 Hindus living in Sindh Province covering around 14.29% of the region's population.
 Most of them live in urban areas such as Karachi, Hyderabad, Sukkur and Mirpur Khas.
-Hyderabad is currenyly the largest centre of Sindhi Hindus in Pakistan, with 100,000–150,000 living there.
+Hyderabad is currently the largest centre of Sindhi Hindus in Pakistan, with 100,000–150,000 living there.
 The ratio of Hindus in Sindh was higher before the Partition of India in 1947.

 Prior to the Partition of India, around 73% of the population of Sindh was Muslim with almost 26% of the remaining being Hindu.

 Hindus in Sindh were concentrated in the urban areas before the Partition of India in 1947, during which most migrated to modern-day India according to Ahmad Hassan Dani.
 In the urban centres of Sindh, Hindus formed the majority of the population before the partition.
 The cities and towns of Sindh were dominated by the Hindus.
 In 1941, Hindus were 64% of the total urban population.
 According to the 1941 Census of India, Hindus formed around 74% of the population of Hyderabad, 70% of Sukkur, 65% of Shikarpur and about half of Karachi.
 By the 1951 Census of Pakistan, all of these cities had virtually been emptied of their Hindu population as a result of the partition.

 Hindus were also spread over the rural areas of Sindh province.
 Thari (a dialect of Sindhi) is spoken in Sindh in Pakistan and Rajasthan in India.